 – Seven and Eight months old babies –

 Some babies can start crawling with the seventh month.
 They can sit on a surface upright.
 They enjoy making noises with toys or clapping.
-They also learn to point things that want or don’t like, as well as recognizing your negative reactions.
+They also learn to point out things that want or don’t like, as well as recognize your negative reactions.

 – Nine and Ten months old babies –